 4.6.
 If we are aware that an Alternative Provider can or will be able to supply USO Broadband to your address, we will give you their contact details so you can contact them.
 If they can’t provide USO Broadband to you after 30 days (for current connections) or 12 months (for planned connections), you can come back to us and make another Request from us.
 We will then repeat the process above.

 5.1.
-In accordance with clause 4.3 above, we do not have to build the Network unless you pay us the applicable Charges.
+In accordance with clause 4.3 above, we do not have to build or provide access to the Network unless you pay us the applicable Charges.

 5.2.
 We will aim to give you an Estimate within 30 days of your Request.

 5.2.1.
 If your Estimate is above the Cost Threshold, you can then ask us for a Quote which will provide a breakdown of applicable Charges.
 We will aim to send this to you within 60 days of the request for a Quote.

 5.2.2.
 If your Estimate is below the Cost Threshold, you won’t be provided with a Quote subject to clause 7.5.

 5.3.
 If, after reviewing the Quote, you wish to pay the Charges, then subject to us reaching agreement with you on all matters and after you’ve paid us the Charges, we shall be able to accept your Request.

 5.4.
 You must pay us the Charges upfront and in full in a single payment.
 Payments must be made to us by bank transfer.
 We do not accept split payments from different bank accounts or different parties.
 All payments must be made to us by the same person or business (as applicable).

 5.5.
 There may be other Government supported or commercial community schemes available outside of the USO Scheme that may be better suited for you than the USO Scheme.
 These may include, for instance, Government supported schemes (e.g. Building Digital UK), community partnership schemes or other commercial network rollouts from broadband providers.
 You should consider whether the USO Scheme suits your needs before you decide to go ahead and agree to pay the Charges.